 Please remember, all appraisers, including apprentice appraisers are required to have the 2024 USPAP Update before renewing a license in 2024.
 If you are an out-of-state licensee and you are licensed in your state of residence, you will need to follow the requirements of your resident state.
 To clear up any confusion as to the requirements for apprentice appraisers, concerning continuing education, included below is the same information that was sent out in previous renewal periods.

 The continuing education for apprentice appraisers (or other initial licensees that are a SC resident) has not changed.
 An individual applying for licensure in the first year after a renewal (for current renewal period this would include initial licensing date between 7/1/2022-6/30/2023) will be considered to have a two-year license and will need 28 hours of continuing education (to include the current 2024 7-hour USPAP Update).
 An individual applying for licensure in the second year after renewal (for current renewal period this would include initial licensing date of 7/1/2023-3/31/2024) will be considered to have a one-year license and will need 14 hours of continuing education (to include the current 2024 7-hour USPAP Update).
 Individuals who take the 15-hour USPAP (2024 QE3 qualifying course) after January 1 st of the renewal year, do not have to take the 7-hour USPAP Update, but still must satisfy 14 hours of continuing education before renewing.
 Any initial license issued after April 1st in the renewal year will be given the next expiration date (for the upcoming renewal, the expiration date would be June 30, 2026).

-Additional questions can be directed to staff by choosing the appropriate option under "Contact Us" on the right side of the Real Estate Appraisers Board’s homepage.
+Additional questions can be directed to staff by choosing the appropriate option under "Contact Us" on the right side of this page.

 CE BROKER CUSTOMER SUPPORT